bmd007/FenceX/work-report/evaluation.md

 (Initially it's up to Nomad to tell about instances to Consul).
 So when we restart an instance of location-aggregate, consul won't get informed about it soon enough and keeps giving IP of the restarted instance to bench-marking application.
-Which leads to queries reaching the instance when it's state it under preparation and resulting errors avoids a successful restart.
+Which leads to queries reaching the instance when it's state is under preparation and resulting errors avoids a successful restart.

 One way to solve this in production is to use BLUE/GREEN deployment strategy.
 This approach is